jiaxiangshang/MGCNet/README.md

 cd MGCNet
 (sudo) pip install -r requirement.txt
 ```
-The thirdlib(diff render) is from https://github.com/google/tf_mesh_renderer.
+(1) The thirdlib(diff render) is from https://github.com/google/tf_mesh_renderer.
+Many issue happens here, so let's make this more clear.
+This diff render does not return triangle id for each pixel after raterise, we do this by our self and add these changes as submodule to this github.
-I fork and make changes, and the setting is bazel==10.1, gcc==5.*, the command is
+(2) Then how to compile, the setting is bazel==10.1, gcc==5.*, the command is
 ```bash
 bazel build ...
 ```
+The gcc/g++ version higher than 5.* will bring problems, a good solution is virtual environment with a gcc maybe 5.5.
+If the The gcc/g++ version is 4.*, you can try to change the compile cmd in BUILD file, about the flag -D_GLIBCXX_USE_CXX11_ABI=0 or -D_GLIBCXX_USE_CXX11_ABI=1
+Which is used for new cxx11 property for gcc5.*

 ## 2.Model
 1. 3dmm model + network weight(I will check and update on August 21)